 Now remove the supernatant, avoiding the pellet [1-ECU], and discard the liquid in an appropriate waste container [2-MED].

-Talent removes the supernatant with a pipet
+Talent removes the supernatant with a pipet Video editor: Towards the beginning of this shot, the talent’s grip on the tube is obviously shaky.
+If possible, try not to show too much of the shaky tube with liquid media.

 Talent discards the supernatant